pearsonca/scala-commsim/index.md

 simple constant parameters and then later capture more sophisticated covariates
 - generally, alternative relationships can be proposed and substituted into the model
 - relationships are individually portable to other modeling contexts
-- use of general forms (where accurate) allows leveraging analytical results for those general forms (e.g., integrals, standard approximations, transformations)
+- use of general equation forms (where accurate) allows leveraging analytical results for those general forms (e.g., integrals, standard approximations, transformations)

 The [Morin-Comrie model][morincomrie2010] also illustrates many bad